AceDataCloud/MidjourneyAPI/docs/midjourney_edits_api_integration_guide.md

 Here, we can see that we have set the Request Headers, including:

 - `accept`: the format of the response result you want to receive, filled in as `application/json`, which means JSON format.
-- `authorization`: the key to call the API, which can be selected directly after application.
+- `authorization`: the key to call the API, which can be directly selected after application.

 Additionally, the Request Body is set, including:

 - `mask`: specifies the mask position of the image area for editing and regeneration.
 - `split_images`: splits the generated image into multiple images, returned through the sub_image_urls field.
 By default, it is false.
-- `action`: the action for this image editing generation task, defaulting to `generate`.
+- `action`: the behavior of this image editing generation task, defaulting to `generate`.
 - `image_url`: the link to the image that needs to be edited.
 - `prompt`: the prompt.
+- `mode`: the generation mode, optional `fast`/`relax`/`turbo`.
 - `callback_url`: the URL to receive the callback result.

-After selection, you can see that the corresponding code is generated on the right side, as shown in the image below:
+After selection, you can see that the corresponding code is generated on the right side, as shown in the image:

 <p><img src="https://cdn.acedata.cloud/9wed3b.png" width="500" class="m-auto"></p>